amelliia/Business-Performance-Report/README.md

 # Business Performance Report | Power Bi

 The purpose of this project is to use Power BI to provide a clear picture of Adventure Works business performance.
-By combining sales, product and customer data into a single interactive dashboard, it makes it easier to spot trends, patterns, and potential issues that might otherwise go unnoticed.
+By combining sales, product and customer data into a single interactive dashboard, it makes it easier to spot trends, patterns and potential issues that might otherwise go unnoticed.

 ## Overview
 ![Image](https://github.com/user-attachments/assets/4e57a416-cced-4af9-a893-90a7040a7534)